logan-gatlin/the-halcyon-book/src/Docs/btree.md

 # btree
 btree is a type that represents a binary tree.
-It contains a value (Node) and two children (Node or Nil).
+It is either a Node that contains a value (Node) and two children (Node or Nil), or it is Nil and contans no values.
 ```
 type t = fn I => Node of I * t * t | Nil of std:unit
 ```